pdvmoto/petfles_sql/README.md

 TL;DR:
-Run the create-script and run the import script. you will then find your data in the tble fl_stag (stageing);
+Run the create-script and run the import script.
+You will then find your data in the tble fl_stag (stageing);

-for postgres: pg_ct_fles.sql
+For postgres: pg_ct_fles.sql
-for oracle  : ct_fles.sql
+For oracle  : ct_fles.sql

-import-script into either database: impport_<date>.sql, insert-stmnts that work in both databases... as of 01-Apr: 3857 records.
+To import into either database: impport_dd-mon-yyyy.sql, insert-stmnts that work in both databases...
+As of 01-Apr: 3857 records.
 Have fun SQL-ing.
 /TL;DR